 Salzburg Travel Guide

 Until 1816 Salzburg was a city-state, independent of the Hapsburgs and ruled by powerful prince-archbishops.
 It is situated on the northern border of Austria, 70 miles (113km) southeast of Munich, in a picturesque setting surrounded by mountains.
 Mozart was born here and the city's fascination with its most famous son is best demonstrated during the Salzburg Festival, which presents world-class performances of opera, drama and concerts each summer.
-Even the non-musically minded will find it difficult to avoid Mozart's impression on the town - his image is on every postcard and chocolate box and both his birthplace and family house are now museums offering detailed insight into his life and work.
+Even the non-musical will find it difficult to resist Mozart's impression on the town - his image is on every postcard and chocolate box and both his birthplace and family house are now museums offering detailed insight into his life and work.

 Become our Salzburg Travel Expert